Religion Is a Human Thing

 Those who sincerely try to live spiritual lives know in their hearts that the true values of life embrace qualities such as love, kindness, truth, education, service, beauty, compassion, goodness, health, respect, tolerance, and cooperation.
 These are spiritual values originating from the Spirit of God within all of us.
 And by revering these progressive ideals, we not only transform ourselves but the entire world.

-Social religion has important purposes and functions but, if a spiritual life is to be personally meaningful to any degree, religion needs to be a personal spiritual experience.
+Social religion has important purposes and functions, but if a spiritual life is to be personally meaningful to any degree, religion needs to become a personal spiritual experience.

 True religion resides in the individual, not an institution.
 It’s time to take the religious experience out of the hands of organized religions, personality cults, and fanatical factions and put it where it belongs—in the hands, hearts, and minds of average, spirit-seeking individuals.
 Only when religion becomes an individual living experience that is both genuine and spontaneous can it ever hope to outweigh purely intellectual notions about God and spirituality.

-Spiritual or religious living does not necessarily mean going to church or praying in the pews.
-Neither does it require meditating on a mantra or living as a monk in an isolated monastery.
-We do not need to be ordained by the church or have an academic degree in theology to know God or how to live the spirit way.
+A personal religion has no rules other than trying to live a righteous life—to live God’s way.
+Prayer is important, but spiritual living does not necessarily mean you have to go to church to pray in the pews.
+Meditation and contemplation are important, but this does not necessarily require you to meditate on a mantra or contemplate God in an isolated monastery.
+Neither do you need to be ordained by the church or have an academic degree in theology in order to know God or live the spirit way.

-The essential thing to living a spiritual life is to improve your insight into spiritual and eternal values and, once identified, to cultivate these values within yourself (see Four Divine Values).
-It’s a process of incorporating divine realities—to make them an integral part of your inner life by recognizing in your mind and accepting in your heart all that is spiritually true, good, and beautiful.
+The essential thing to living a spiritual life is to improve your insight into spiritual and divine values and, once identified, to cultivate these values within yourself—to adopt these values in your everyday life (see Four Divine Values).
+It’s a process of incorporating divine realities by making them an integral part of your inner life.
+And you do this by recognizing in your mind and accepting in your heart all that is spiritually true, good, and beautiful.

 I cannot prove the existence of God to you or to anyone else.
 It’s impossible for me to formulate a logical argument that proves the existence of either a spirit domain or an Eternal Spirit, just as it’s impossible for anyone to disprove their existence.
 Those who claim to know beyond all doubt that there is no God, cannot possibly know.
 There is no objective method to either verify or dismiss the reality of spirit.

-Objective methods are premised on objective reality, which refers to all things in the outside world that, by means of the physical senses, everyone can observe and agree on (an empirical approach).
+Objective methods are premised on objective reality—all those things in the outside world that, by means of the physical senses, everyone can observe and agree on (an empirical approach).
 But the very perception of that objective reality is a subjective (inner) experience, and only subjective experiences can validate the presence of God in our lives.
 Everything we know comes to us through personal experience, whether it’s intellectual knowledge, insight, experiment, or spirituality.

 Subjective reality is not only real, it is really important.